-Assessment and controlling air pollution is an urgent global issue where international cooperation is deemed necessary.
+Assessment of and controlling air pollution are urgent global issues where international cooperation is deemed necessary.
 Although a very relevant data source can be obtained through continuous monitoring of air quality, measuring air pollutant concentrations is quite difficult when compared to other environmental indicators.
-We mainly have three different aims for the current study: 1) we propose the computation of interval weights of decision makers (DMs) based on a group multiple criteria decision making (GMCDM) model; 2) we aim to rank the overall preferences of DMs by the possibility concepts.
-3) we aim to evaluate the air quality in China using the most recent data based on our proposed method.
-We considered three monitoring stations namely Luhu Park, Wanqingsha, Tianhu, and the data of SO2, NO2 and PM10 is collected for November 2017, 2018 and 2019.
-The results from our innovative model show that November 2019 has the best air quality.
+We mainly have three different aims for the current study: (1) we propose the computation of the interval weights of decision makers (DMs) based on a group multiple criteria decision making (GMCDM) model; (2) we aim to rank the overall preferences of DMs by the possibility concepts; (3) we aim to evaluate the air quality in China using the most recent data based on our proposed method.
+We consider three monitoring stations, namely Luhu Park, Wanqingsha, and Tianhu, and the data for SO 2, NO 2, and PM 10 are collected for November 2017, 2018, and 2019.
+The results from our innovative model show that November 2019 had the best air quality.
 Finally, robustness analyses are also performed to confirm the discriminatory power of the proposed approach.